Amenemhat IV: Pyramid

 The tomb of Amenemhat IV has not been identified.
 It is likely he built his pyramid near those of his predecessors.
 Some pyramid remains have been connected to Amenemhat IV.

 [1] He often is associated with the ruined Southern Mazghuna pyramid.
 No inscriptions have been found within the pyramid to determine the identity of its owner, but its architectural similarity with the second pyramid of Amenemhat III at Hawara has led Egyptologists to date the pyramid to the late Twelfth Dynasty or early Thirteenth Dynasty.
 Less likely, Amenemhat IV could have been interred in Amenemhat III's first pyramid in Dahshur, since his name has been found on an inscription in the mortuary temple.

 [2] At Dahshur, next to the pyramid of Amenemhat II, the remains of another pyramid dating to the Middle Kingdom were discovered during building work.
 The pyramid has not yet been excavated, but a fragment inscribed with the royal name "Amenemhat" has been unearthed.
 It is possible that this pyramid belongs to Amenemhat IV, although there are also kings of the Thirteenth Dynasty that bore the name Amenemhat and who could have built the pyramid.
 Alternatively, the relief fragment could have originated at the nearby pyramid of Amenemhat II.

 Plaquette mentioning Amenemhat IV and his son the prince Ameny.
-Londres.
+London.
 British Museum 22879.